On sufficient conditions for spanning structures in dense graphs: Introduction

-Another possibility to generalise Dirac's theorem consists in embedding structurally more complex guest graphs, such as clique factors and powers of cycles.
-A \emph{$k$-clique factor} in a graph $G$ consists of pairwise disjoint $k$-cliques (complete graphs on $k$ vertices) that cover all vertices of $G$.
-It was conjectured by Erd\H{o}s and proved by Hajnal and Szemer\'edi~\cite{HS70} that graphs on $n$ vertices and minimum degree at least $(k-1)n/k$ have a $k$-clique factor, assuming the obvious necessary condition that $k$ divides $n$.
+Another way to generalise Dirac's theorem consists in embedding structurally more complex guest graphs, such as clique factors and powers of cycles.
+A \emph{$k$-clique factor} in a graph $G$ is a collection of pairwise disjoint $k$-cliques (complete graphs on $k$ vertices) that cover all vertices of $G$.
+Note that this concept generalises perfect matchings as the latter are simply $2$-clique factors.
+It was conjectured by Erd\H{o}s~\cite{Erd64a} and proved by Hajnal and Szemer\'edi~\cite{HS70} that graphs on $n$ vertices and minimum degree at least $(k-1)n/k$ have a $k$-clique factor, assuming the obvious necessary condition that $k$ divides $n$.
 Similarly, the notion of cycles can be generalised in terms of their powers.
-The \emph{$k$th power} (or \emph{square} when $k=2$) of a graph $G$ is obtained from $G$ by joining any two vertices of distance at most $k$.
-Pósa (for $k=3$) and Seymour (for $k\geq3$) conjectured that any graph on $n$ vertices with minimum degree at least $(k-1)n/k$ contains the $(k-1)$th power of a Hamilton cycle.
-This was confirmed by Koml\'os, S\'ark\"ozy and Szemer\'edi~\cite{KSS98b} for sufficiently large $n$.
+The \emph{$k$th power} (or \emph{square} when $k=2$) of a graph $G$ is obtained from $G$ by joining any two vertices at distance at most $k$.\footnote{The \emph{distance} between two vertices in a common component is the number of edges in a shortest path connecting them.
+Vertices of distinct components have infinite distance.} Pósa (see~\cite{Erd64a}) (for $k=3$) and Seymour~\cite{Sey73} (for $k\geq3$) conjectured that any graph on $n$ vertices with minimum degree at least $(k-1)n/k$ contains the $(k-1)$st power of a Hamilton cycle.
+Note that this presents a generalisation of the Hajnal--Szemerédi Theorem.
+The conjecture was confirmed by Koml\'os, S\'ark\"ozy and Szemer\'edi~\cite{KSS98b} for sufficiently large $n$.
 While powers of cycles might appear to be a somewhat particular class of graphs, their embedding turned out to be an important milestone with regards to embedding the much richer class {of $k$-colourable graphs with} bounded degree and sublinear bandwidth (as defined below) under essentially the same minimum degree conditions necessary for $k$-clique factors.
 This last result is known as the Bandwidth Theorem and was proved by Böttcher, Schacht and Taraz~\cite{BST09}.